mj6meron/noteApp--fullstack/README.md

-# noteApp- fullstack
+# RestAPI
- using react, express and nodejs to create custom REST APIs
+ simple API demonstration of routes and data fetching